-The child care centre meets the requirements of the City District Planning Scheme No 2 (DPS2) and Policy 3-1 Child Care Centres.
-The main issues raised during the public consultation period can be adequately addressed through conditions of planning approval.
+The child care centre generally meets the requirements of the City District Planning Scheme No 2 (DPS2) and Policy 3-1 Child Care Centres, with the exception of a proposed reduced side setback and a proposed reduction in the depth of the front landscaping strip.
+The main issues raised during the public consultation period are addressed through conditions of planning approval.
 It is recommended that the proposed child care centre be supported.